The topic of motorized bicycles (henceforth referred to as MBs) always seems to be controversial.

 Insurance / Financial Responsibility

-Therefore it would appear no insurance is required for bicycles, motorized bicycles, or mopeds.
+Therefore no insurance is required for bicycles (no surprise there), motorized bicycles, or –it would appear– mopeds.
 Insurance IS required, however, for motor driven cycles (usually called “motor scooters”; e.g. vespa), and motorcycles.
 Note that this conflicts with what Arizona MVD says in FAQ ”42) What are the differences….?
-Mopeds – vehicle insurnce is required”.????
+Mopeds – vehicle insurance is required”. ????

 Bicycles require no operating license, see bicycle-license.
 I found it interesting to note that nowhere, in statute, does it say a license is or isn’t required.